awsdocs/amazon-ec2-user-guide/doc_source/how-dedicated-hosts-work.md

 **To allocate Dedicated Hosts using the command line tools**

 Use one of the following commands\.
-The following commands allocate a Dedicated Host that supports *untargeted* `m4.large` instance launches in the `eu-west-1a` Availability Zone, and apply a tag with a key of `purpose` and a value of `production`\.
+The following commands allocate a Dedicated Host that supports *untargeted* `m4.large` instance launches in the `eu-west-1a` Availability Zone, enable host recovery, and apply a tag with a key of `purpose` and a value of `production`\.
 + [allocate\-hosts](https://docs.aws.amazon.com/cli/latest/reference/ec2/allocate-hosts.html) \(AWS CLI\)

   ```
-  aws ec2 allocate-hosts --instance-type "m4.large" --availability-zone "eu-west-1a" --auto-placement "off" --quantity 1 --tag-specifications 'ResourceType=dedicated-host,Tags=[{Key=purpose,Value=production}]'
+  aws ec2 allocate-hosts --instance-type "m4.large" --availability-zone "eu-west-1a" --auto-placement "off" --host-recovery "on" --quantity 1 --tag-specifications 'ResourceType=dedicated-host,Tags=[{Key=purpose,Value=production}]'
   ```
 + [New\-EC2Host](https://docs.aws.amazon.com/powershell/latest/reference/items/New-EC2Host.html) \(AWS Tools for Windows PowerShell\)